opencog/sensory/README.md

 ### Status
+***Version 0.5.0*** -- Experimental.
+There are two versions implemented in this repo: **"Version Zero"** (the original working version) and **"Version Half"** (the current working version).
-***Version 0.4.0*** -- Experimental.
-Initial design will now be called "Version Zero".
-Basic demos for Version Zero all work.
-The overall low-level architecture seemed ok-ish, but flaws have become apparent, and so a "Version Half" is being designed.
+All demos work for both versions.
+Of course, Version Zero is now deprecated.
+It had a low-level architecture seemed ok-ish, but flaws have become apparent, and so "Version Half" was created.

-The upper-level abstractions remain opaque and have not yet been designed.
-The grand questions above remain mysterious, but are starting to clarify.

-Version Zero provides:
+Version Zero and Version Half both provide:
-* Basic interactive terminal I/O stream.
+* A basic interactive terminal I/O stream.
-* Basic File I/O stream.
+* A basic File I/O stream.
-* Prototype Filesystem navigation stream.
+* A basic Filesystem navigation stream.
-* Prototype IRC chatbot stream.
+* A prototype IRC chatbot stream.

+Version Zero also provided object interface descriptions aka "jigsaws" that are meant to allow gluing, using some appropriate gluing algorithm.
+These have not yet been ported to Version Half.

+There are two potential gluing algorithms available; both have to be adapted to the current framework.
+One is Link Grammar.
+It should be relatively easy to attach.
+The other is the odomter from the https://github.com/opencog/generate git repo.
+It too needs to be adapted.

+Upper-level abstractions, including how gluing should work (Random?
+Guided?
+Odometer?
+Transformer?) remain opaque and have not yet been designed.
+The grand questions above remain mysterious.

 The [Architecture Overview](Architecture.md) provides a more detailed and specific description of how the system is supposed to look like, and